-Priority will be accorded to preparing and listing cases involving child witnesses and those at risk of being intimidated.
+Priority will be accorded to preparing cases involving child witnesses.

-Under the Victims' Code, there is a duty on the CPS Appeals and Review Unit to identify the correct Witness Care Unit for the Criminal Appeal Office.
+In accordance with our obligations under the Victims Code, the CPS Appeals and Review Unit wil identify the correct Witness Care Unit for the Criminal Appeal Office.

 If the family choose to attend the Court of Appeal hearing, they should be met at court by a CPS representative who will be on hand to assist the advocate in answering any further questions the family may have.